 New tools are arriving faster than most teams can evaluate them (nothing new), which continues increasing tension and initial resistance.
 If resistance isn’t quickly followed by inevitable adoption, employees will be left in the lower half of an expanding K-shaped economy.

 For individuals, the interview process will rely more and more on methods to validate a person’s adaptability before hiring takes place.
 And for business, proposal processes may rely on similar validation means.
-This could lead to longer hiring periods and stricter guidelines that (hopefully) decrease churn and undereducated hires.
+This could lead to longer hiring periods and stricter guidelines that (hopefully) decrease churn and faulty hires.

 The operational AI solutions market is on a tear and only continuing to grow.
 Which is no surprise when speed without structure tends to collapse under its own weight.
 This is where we see a lot of startups stall unless they can manage operations as well as product development.